-Not only did Greenfield share an enlightenment to round-abouts with Carmel, though on a much, much lesser scale, it also shared having its Carnegie transformed into a restaurant, the only two I know of.
+Not only did Greenfield share an enlightenment to round-abouts with Carmel, though on a much, much lesser scale, it also shared having its Carnegie transformed into a restaurant, the only two I have come upon.
 I am always saddened when a Carnegie no longer serves as it was intended, but it is also fascinating to discover what new use it has been put to.
 This restaurant by no means turned its back on its heritage, but rather honored it, taking the name "Carnegie's."

 The building looked as magnificent as it must have been at its unveiling and still bore the identity of Public Library.
 About its interior, I can not say, as I could only take a peek inside, as it was only open for dinner, and I was there at the top of the day.